Settings related to your libraries on your Plex Media Server. You can access these under Settings > Server > Library in Plex Web App.

 Library update interval

-Choose to update all of your Libraries on a time-based interval.
+Choose to scan all of your libraries on a time-based interval.
 Choose the interval to use from the dropdown.
 Available frequencies:

 - every 15 minutes